dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/snapshots.md

 :::caution check_cols = 'all'

 The `check` snapshot strategy can be configured to track changes to _all_ columns by supplying `check_cols = 'all'`.
 It is better to explicitly enumerate the columns that you want to check.
-Consider using a [surrogate key](https://github.com/dbt-labs/dbt-utils#surrogate_key-source) to condense many columns into a single column.
+Consider using a <Term id="surrogate-key" /> to condense many columns into a single column.

 :::